The University Counseling Center (UCC) offers a variety of services and interventions to

 encouraged to report the crime as a part of therapy.
 However, it is made very clear to the

 student that the final decision to report or not report is left up to the student.
-A summary of the
+You may use the University's

 https://secure.ethicspoint.com/domain/en/report_custom.asp?clientid=14973.
 If you